sato3238/pot-sdk-doc/Main_Coding_Windows10.md

 10 | Web Scraping
 Other Values | Misc

-> Any suggestions are welcome if you cannot find proper category.
+> Tney are the categories in STU's toolbox.
+We welcome any suggestions if you do not find a proper category.

 ![STU-Operation-Groups](https://raw.githubusercontent.com/Jerry-Chae/pot-sdk-doc/main/Captures/03-Make_Plugin_PyCharm/05-coding/STU-Operation-Groups.png)

 You can see grouped plugin category at STU.

-## Input design with parameters
+## Input design for the plugin parameters

 ![02-Input-Design](https://raw.githubusercontent.com/Jerry-Chae/pot-sdk-doc/main/Captures/03-Make_Plugin_PyCharm/05-coding/02-Input-Design.png)

-Next is for `Input design` python code:
+Below shows the `Input design` Python code:
 ```python
         # ##################################### for app dependent parameters
         mcxt.add_argument('font',